 - complete and submit a “contact us” form to us; and

 - log in to your account via the Customer Login.

 - provide you with the services that you have requested from us;

 - communicate with you, including in response to any of your enquiries;

 - improve our services and respond to changing needs;

 - carry out repairs to your property;

-- keep the personal information that we hold about you accurate and up-to-date (if you provide any new personal information to us via the website); and
+- keep the personal information that we hold about you accurate and up to date (if you provide any new personal information to us via the website); and

 - signpost you to organisations that can offer benefits and debt advice and support.

 - Contact details, including phone numbers, addresses and email addresses